 SDSU/CIRM Stem Cell Internship Program Overview

-The SDSU/CIRM Stem Cell Internship Program (SCIP) will promote collaboration between the student's home institution, SDSU, and the host institutions: Salk, S/BMRI, TSRI and UCSD, through student/faculty interactions from all.
-These interactions will happen through a number of venues, including bi-monthly colloquiums, research seminars and a twelve month internship for each SCIP Fellow, which includes a $2500/month stipend (minimum).
+The SDSU/CIRM Stem Cell Internship Program (SCIP) will promote collaboration between the student’s home institution, SDSU, and various host institutions, including the Sanford Burnham Medical Research Institute, the Scripps Research Institute, the Salk Institute for Scientific Studies, UCSD and various biotech companies through student/faculty interactions from all.
+These interactions will happen through a number of venues, including monthly colloquiums, research seminars and a twelve-month internship for each SCIP Fellow, which includes a $2500/month stipend.

-During the program, each SCIP fellow will be guided by research mentors from both institutions.
-They will also receive intense training in stem-cell research techniques from a stem cell biologist, in order to prepare them for their internship year.
-The capstone experience for students will be a research report, for undergraduates, or a research thesis, for graduate students.
+During the program, SCIP Fellows will be guided by research mentors from both institutions.
+They will also receive intense training in stem-cell research techniques at the Scripps Center for Regenerative Medicine, in order to prepare them for their internship year.
+The capstone experience for students will be a research report.

-The program is open to senior undergraduate students pursuing a degree in Biology, Biochemistry, Microbiology or other relevant health or natural science.
-Students wishing to participate should have taken a cell and molecular biology lab course, hold an overall GPA of at least 3.0, and have experienced two semesters of research training at SDSU.
-It is also recommended that students have taken the Stem Cell and Regenerative Biology course or equivalent.
+The program is open to both senior undergraduate students and first year Master’s level graduate students pursuing a degree in Biology, Biochemistry, Microbiology or other relevant health or natural science.
+The competitive candidate will hold an overall GPA of at least 3.0 and have experienced at least one semester of research training at SDSU.

 All Students will Participate in the Following: